EA31337/EA31337/README.md

   - Be aware that some brokers dynamically sets very high spreads (over 100) when the market is volatile, so best opportunity for EA could turn into the worse.
 In this case, you should blame broker, not EA.
   - Do not use brokers which doesn't allow hedging positions.
 The EA has not been tested for it.
-  - Watch out for brokers who steal pips by closing orders at a price which is less favourable to you by 1-2 pips which can reduce the profits made by EA.
+  - Watch out for brokers who "steal" pips by closing orders at a price which is less favourable to you by 1-2 pips which can reduce the profits made by EA.
 - It's recommended to use VPS in order to run EA reliabily (24/7) as often restarts of EA or a trading terminal while trades are opened can drastically affect the expected results.